TabithaTunbi/TabithaTunbi/README.md

-- 👋 Hi, I’m @TabithaTunbi
+- 👋 Hi, I’m Oluwatunbi Bukola
 - 👀 I’m interested in tech ideas

-- 🌱 I’m currently learning animation,
+- 🌱 I’m a Data Analyst
-video editing
-- 💞️ I’m looking to collaborate on how to be perfect
+- 💞️ I’m looking for opportunities for my career growth.
 - 📫 How to reach me on 2049516246 or oluwatunbiayomide@yahoo.com

 <!---